 ci=IC⋅bi

-To refine the montage a list of overlapping tile pairs ci-cj<900 nm were compiled together with their offsets oi,j=ci-cj.
-Masked cross-correlation of the overlap region as implemented in the scikit-image package [17] was used to calculate refined offset ri,j.
+To refine the montage, a list of overlapping tile pairs ci-cj<900 nm were compiled together with their offsets oi,j=ci-cj.
+Masked cross-correlation of the overlap region as implemented in the scikit-image package [17] was used to calculate refined offsets ri,j.
 Refined coordinates di were then derived by least-square minimization with regard of the refine offsets:

 mindpairsri,j-di-dj2